drycc/workflow/src/quickstart/install-workflow.md

 CONTROLLER_APP_STORAGE_CLASS               | StorageClass allocated by `drycc volumes`; default storageClass is used by default
 REDIS_PERSISTENCE_SIZE                     | The size of the persistence space allocated to `redis`, which is `5Gi` by default
+REDIS_PERSISTENCE_STORAGE_CLASS            | StorangeClass of `redis`; default storangeclass is used by default MINIO_ZONE                                 | Minio number of zones, capacity expansion through the number of zones MINIO_DRIVES                               | Minio number of drives per node, after the cluster is initialized, it cannot be changed
-REDIS_PERSISTENCE_STORAGE_CLASS            | StorangeClass of `redis`; default storangeclass is used by default MINIO_PERSISTENCE_SIZE                     | The size of the persistence space allocated to `minio`, which is `20Gi` by default
+MINIO_REPLICAS                             | Minio number of nodes, after the cluster is initialized, it cannot be changed MINIO_PERSISTENCE_SIZE                     | The size of the persistence space allocated to `minio`, which is `20Gi` by default
 MINIO_PERSISTENCE_STORAGE_CLASS            | StorangeClass of `minio`; default storangeclass is used by default MONITOR_GRAFANA_PERSISTENCE_SIZE           | The size of the persistence space allocated to `monitor.grafana`, which is `5Gi` by default